nus-cs2103-AY2122S1/tp/docs/UserGuide.md

     - A block-level can be used as a search. e.g `r/A2`
     - A full valid room can be used as a search. e.g `r/A210`
 * All other fields are subject to the same validity conditions as in the [Add Command](#Adding a resident's information)
+* Any provided preamble to the prefixes will be ignored

 Examples:
 * `find n/John` returns `john` and `John Doe`